Rebirth-Project/ufo-event-bus/README.md

 * event runtime filters (block at runtime the delivery of an event using a filter)
 * block event inheritance if events are not application's defined classes and extend or implement Java or Android internal classes/interfaces
 * rework the exception system if necessary or asked
-* maybe make a specific sub implementation for libgdx and gwt reflection problems

 ## Contributors